WithSecureOpenSource/see/README.rst

 Installation
 ------------

-SEE is available as Python package but it's installation does not bring all the supported hypervisors.
+SEE is available as Python package on the Python Package Index (PyPI).

 It's user's responsibility to install and setup the hypervisors intended to be controlled with SEE.